 Areias's designs are a true reflection of her love and appreciation for both Latin and Scandinavian aesthetics, dating back to an era of silver designers from the 1930s and 1940s which originated in Denmark.
 As silver became scarce during World War II, argent veins running through Mexico lured Danish designers to America, where their pure designs and silversmithing finesse were shared with the native craftsmen.

 "The Danish designers," she says, "have both a sincere affinity for the arts and an eye for contemporary lines which brings out the best of the silver.
 I have a great love and respect for this style of silversmithing.
 It is the inspiration for my own creativity which, when forged with the Latin influence of my heritage, emerges in my signature designs."

 While in Mexico, Areias met and married her husband, Fred Sanchez, a mechanical engineer who has since abandoned his business to become fully involved in Pat Areias Sterling.

-After more than 27 years in business, Pat Areias sterling is not only recognizable in itself, but the name has become synonymous with quality.
+After more 30 years in business, Pat Areias sterling is not only recognizable in itself, but the name has become synonymous with quality.
 The provision of fine silver accessories and specialized customer service has proved a successful combination for the growing company.